usamah1/usamah1.github.io/README.md

 # Code for my website.
-Develped in HTML and CSS.
+Developed in HTML and CSS.